Bira/octopus-carnival/_drafts/wir-mm-4e-harpy.md

 In ancient times there was an evil elf witch queen.
 She and her unscrupulous children often took the form of golden eagles to spy on their subjects.
 A mighty hero defeated them and drove them into exile, breaking the queen's magic crown in the process.
-The crown gave them the power to change shape, and when it broke the evil family became stuck as part-bird, part-elf beings.
+It was the crown that gave them the power to change shape, and when it broke the evil family became stuck as part-bird, part-elf beings.
 These were the first harpies.

 Modern harpies roost in dismal places where few others can live: swamps, badlands, ruins, coastal cliffs.
 They fly out to hunt or to attack travelers,